Choose Trek

 The trek to Nafran Valley starts from Aru village which is about 112 km away from Srinagar.
 Throughout the trek, you will cross varied sceneries from green meadows, and mystical jungles to an alpine lake – a complete bouquet for a trekking enthusiast.
 Aru Valley, Harnag Lake, and Nafran Valley altogether make this trek an interesting adventure.

 The meadows of Nafran Valley are inhabited by shepherds between June to October and stay in mud houses.
-During these months you will see a lot of cattle and horses grazing in the valley and in winter these shepherds descend to lower altitudes when the valley isn rsquo t habitable anymore.
+During these months you will see a lot of cattle and horses grazing in the valley and in winters these shepherds descend down to lower altitudes when the valley isn’t habitable anymore.

 If you are planning an offbeat adventure in Kashmir then the Nafran Valley Trek is an amazing choice.